-Students wishing to appeal a dismissal, suspension, or probation decision for violation of the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct, may request a meeting with the Director of Nursing Education or designee.
-Such request must be in writing and must be received by the school within 3 business days of the student's receipt of notification of the decision to dismiss, suspend, or be placed on probationary status.
+Students may appeal a dismissal, suspension, or probation decision.
+The appeal shall state the reason why the student believes the dismissal, suspension, or probation decision was made in error.
+The appeal must be in writing and received by the school within 3 business days of the student's receipt of notification of the decision to dismiss, suspend, or be placed on probation.
 Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.

-The appeal shall be reviewed by the Admissions, Progression, Graduation (APG) committee which is comprised of the Director of Nursing Education, Dean for Student Support, Deputy Director, and a faculty member.
-The ARC shall review the student's academic record, information offered by the Director of Nursing Education regarding the grounds for dismissal, any response by the student and additional information which the ARC may request.
-The decision made by the ARC is final.
+The appeal shall be reviewed by the Admissions, Progression, Graduation (APG) committee, which is comprised of the Deputy Executive Director-Academic, Dean for Student Support, Deputy Director, and, when possible, a faculty member.
+The APG shall review the student's academic record, information offered by the Deputy Executive Director-Academic regarding the grounds for dismissal, any response made by the student, and additional information which the APG may request.
+The APG will make a final decision in the matter after reviewing the appeal.